Italy - Factors to watch on July 7

 DEBT

-Treasury announces sale of BOT bills, with relative amounts to be auctioned on July 10.
+Treasury announces sale of 12-month BOT bills, with relative amounts to be auctioned on July 10.

 COMPANIES